We help enhance your investment skills

 This article explores the return on capital employed meaning, how to calculate it, and why it matters.

-Return on capital employed (ROCE) is a financial ratio that measures how efficiently a company uses it capital.
+Return on capital employed (ROCE) is a financial ratio that measures how efficiently a company uses its capital.
 It shows the ability of the enterprise to generate returns on the total capital invested, which includes equity as well as debt but excludes short-term debt.

-Return on Capital Employed Ratio Formula
+Return on Capital Employed Ratio Calculation with Formula

 The return on capital employed ratio formula (ROCE) is-